haydenjeune/haydenjeune/README.md

 ### Hi there 👋

+I’m Hayden Jeune, a Junior Software Engineer currently building data focussed applications at Xero.
+I love to understand how things work under the hood, broadly interested in all things tech, and in particular, how to build scalable and reliable software systems.
+I also love dogs and planes.

+If you'd like to get in touch, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/haydenjeune/)

 <!--
 **haydenjeune/haydenjeune** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.